mewmew/neural_interfaces/README.md

 of neural interfaces.
 It summarizes what is currently possible with todays technology and highlight some of the issues that limits its use.

-The

 The last section of the paper contains my subjective opinion of the potential of neural interfaces and offers some examples of its future potential.

-In my opinion neural interfaces have a huge potential and in the last section of the paper I offer some examples of its future applications.
-As with any sophisticated technology it raises both ethical and moral questions, some of which are discussed towards the end.
+As with any sophisticated technology it raises both moral and ethical questions, some of which are discussed towards the end.

 Table of Content